pcfreak30/skyd/changelog/items/key-updates/skyfile-batching.md

-- Add skyfile batching
+- Add `batch` upload param for skyfile uploads to enable batching of small skyfiles
--
-- TODO: Expand this